Introduction

 Communicate Your Ambitions

-Taking ownership of your career development is essential!
-A Performance Review is the most optimum time to make your career aspirations known.
+Taking ownership of your career development is essential.
+Here’s how to make your aspirations known:

-• Performance Reviews: Use performance reviews as an opportunity to highlight achievements and discuss potential career avenues.
-For further reading: How To Prepare for a Performance Review: Our Step by Step Guide.
+- Performance Reviews: Use performance reviews as an opportunity to highlight achievements and discuss potential career avenues.

 Summary